Abramovich may buy stake under Norilsk peace plan - sources

-MOSCOW Russian billionaire Roman Abramovich, the owner of Chelsea soccer club, may become a minority shareholder in Norilsk Nickel (GMKN.MM) under a proposed deal to end a four-year-old shareholder dispute at the Arctic miner.
+MOSCOW Nov 26 Russian billionaire Roman Abramovich, the owner of Chelsea soccer club, may become a minority shareholder in Norilsk Nickel under a proposed deal to end a four-year-old shareholder dispute at the Arctic miner.

 Two sources close to Norilsk's shareholders also said that the parties would agree a minimum dividend payout for the next three years.